Quick & easy results

 What are Porcelain Veneers?

-For preparation, your dentist will need to file down your existing teeth in order to fit the veneer cover over the front surface.
+For preparation, your dentist will need to adjust your existing teeth in order to fit the veneer cover over the front surface.
 The dentist will then make impressions of your teeth and send them off to a lab to make the veneers.
 In the meantime, you will be given temporary veneers to wear.
-Once your veneers are ready, they will be applied with an adhesive glue, in much the same way as composites.
+Once your veneers are ready, they will be applied with an adhesive glue.

 How do you maintain them?